douglascraigschmidt/LiveLessons/Java8/README.md

 . ex11 - This example shows the improper use of the Stream.peek()
          aggregate operation to interfere with a running stream.

-. ex12 - This program shows many Java Streams terminal operations,
+. ex12 - This program shows many modern Java Streams terminal
-         including forEach*(), collect(), and several variants of reduce().
-In addition, it includes a non-Java 8 example as a baseline.
+         operations, including forEach*(), collect(), and several
+         variants of reduce().
+In addition, it includes a classic Java example as a baseline.
 It also shows how Java Streams can be used with "pure" functions, i.e., functions whose return values are only determined by their input values, without any side effects.

 . ex13 - This example shows several examples of using Java
          Spliterators and streams to traverse each word in a list